 Resignation Letter Formatting

-Once you've sat down at the computer and are ready to type, use business letter format.
-That means including a header with your employer's name and address first, followed by the date, and then your name and address.
+- Use business letter format - include a header with your employer's name and address first, followed by the date, and then your name and address

-If you think it's necessary, the second paragraph can give the reason that you're leaving—but be careful.
-This isn't the time to blast your boss or company policies; it might affect a future reference that you'll need.
+- Positively state your reason for leaving - This isn't the time to blast your boss or company policies; it might affect a future reference that you'll need.
 If you're leaving because of career advancement or change, your family is relocating, or you've decided to go to grad school, you can include that information.

+Paper is always preferred.
 If possible, type your letter of resignation, print it, and sign it in blue or black ink.
 However, if you're in a remote location or otherwise unable to hand in your resignation in person, email will have to do.
-Human Resources might request that you mail a paper copy for record-keeping, so be ready with a stamp and envelope, just in case.
+Human Resources might request you mail a paper copy for record-keeping, so be ready with a stamp and envelope, just in case.

 Kelsey Casselbury has a Bachelor of Arts in journalism from Penn State-University Park.
 She has a long career in print and web media, including serving as a managing editor for a monthly nutrition magazine and food editor for a Maryland lifestyle publication.
 She also owns an Etsy shop selling custom invitations and prints.